Graphic showing different types of housing options.

 | 01:00 pm - 04:00 pm

 Inspired by the exhibition entitled Unequal by Design: Housing in Georgia and America on display in the R. Harold Harrison Gallery, the Russell Library will host an event focusing on the future of housing in Athens.
-More information to be announced.
+This event is free and open to the public.
+Free parking for off-campus visitors is available at the Hull Street Deck.

 Moderator: